Equipping Educators and Empowering Black Students in STEM

 Overview

 This symposium offers valuable opportunities for both students and educators through its panel discussions and interactive workshop.
 The panels, one in English and one in French, will showcase diverse experiences and contributions in STEM, providing insights and highlighting pathways to success for Black students.
 The workshop, designed for teachers and instructors from all backgrounds will focus on integrating culturally responsive teaching with AI applications to engage Black students in advanced mathematics.
-Together, these sessions will addressing the unique needs of Black students in STEM disciplines, while empowering educators to create impactful change.
+Together, these sessions will address the unique needs of Black students in STEM disciplines, while empowering educators to create impactful change.

 Symposium Schedule: